bobbyluig/bobbyluig.github.io/_posts/2024-04-24-the-elevator-is-slow.md

     # ...
 ```

 We rely on the fact that processes can be interrupted.
 However, timers are not processes in SimPy, so we need to wrap them in a process in order to interrupt the wait.
-The `Arrive` creates a new event that it waits on.
+The `Arrive` action creates a new event that it waits on.
 It also starts a process that succeeds the event after the timeout, or fails the event with an interrupt exception if the process was interrupted.
 If the timeout runs without interrupt, then we break out of the while loop.
 Otherwise, we catch the exception and continue attempting to move requests from the current floor into the elevator.

 ## Analysis